Russian and Belarusian Athletes Banned From Boston Marathon

 The flags of Russia and Belarus will not be recognized until further notice, the BAA said.

-The BAA added that it will make reasonable attempts to refund athletes impacted by the ban.
-Ukrainian runners who registered but are unable to compete due to the war.
+The BAA added that it will make reasonable attempts to refund athletes impacted by the ban and Ukrainian runners who registered but are unable to compete due to the war.